Compact Web Language (COWEL)

 4.5.2.3.
 Ellipses

-Ellipsis arguments (spelled ...) are placeholders which expand to arguments provided to a surrounding macro.
-See also §7.8.2. \cowel_macro — Define a macro and §7.8.3. \cowel_put — Process provided macro content or arguments.
+An ellipsis argument is a group-member spelled ....
+Ellipsis arguments are placeholders which expand to arguments provided to a surrounding macro.
+See also §8.8.2. \cowel_macro — Define a macro and §8.8.3. \cowel_put — Process provided macro content or arguments.

 COWEL markup: